LucasE2996/hide/README.md

 Desciption
 -----------
-This scipt use basic hidden techniques.
+This script use basic hidden techniques.
 This is a list of things it does:
 - Change your MAC adress to a random one.
 - use VPN tunneling to hide your IP adress and location.
 (this works for terminal connections like apt-get)